prannayk/conj/README.md

 * Backend for User and Question management : February 20, 2015
 * Backend for Jury : February 25, 2015
 * Frontend integration using Yesod : March 1, 2015

+# Platforms Used
-Frontend - User management part : Ruby on Rails Backend for Correctness test : Haskell
+Frontend - User management part : Ruby on Rails Backend for Correctness, Time, safe code authentication : Haskell